mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 Obviously the big change in Python 3 is how Unicode is being handled.
 While it appears that forcing Unicode on everybody is great, it's also a very unrealistic view of the world.
-It's unrealistic because in the real world we do not only real with bytes and unicode, we also deal with strings of a known encoding.
+It's unrealistic because in the real world we do not only deal with bytes and unicode, we also deal with strings of a known encoding.
 What's worse is that Python 3 in many ways started to become the Fisher Prize of programming languages.
 Some features were removed because the core team was afraid that people would